AJP-432/allmind/.github/status.md

 - ✅ Have real-time websocket communication with the Websocket and Gemini and make a unit test
 - ✅ Connected backend websocket to frontend, with a responsive, scrollable chat area and chat messages
 - ✅ Messages are being stored in Firestore correctly, with cols: Type: str (either "user" or "copilot"), Content: str, Timestamp: datetime (in format of int64 by GO: time.Now().UTC().UnixMilli())
+- ✅ Chat History View Implemented history viewer (table of previous messages on the frontend, showing the 10 most recent messages)

 ## Available NPM Scripts